 - Put a sheet of foil between your radiator and your wall to reflect the heat back into the room instead of out through the walls.

-- Turn down the thermostat of your water heater to 120 degrees Fahrenheit.
+- Turn down the thermostat on your water heater to 120 degrees F.

 - Keep doors, windows, and chimney dampers closed.